Britain and New Zealand strike free trade deal - Up News Info

 It comes only months after a similar British agreement with Australia as ministers in London look to flesh out a post-Brexit pivot away from relying on commerce with the European Union.

-All tariffs on all products will be eliminated between both countries – and a vast majority of these, 97%, will be removed the day the trade deal comes into force, Ardern said.
+Tariffs on 97% of the products will be eliminated for both countries the day the deal comes into force, Ardern said.

-It also fully opens up the British market to lamb imports from New Zealand which upset Britain’s farmers.
+The immediate economic impact of any deal on Britain’s 3 trillion dollar economy is expected to be negligible according to British analyzes published in 2019 and 2020.
+An updated economic analysis will be published when the deal is signed, for which a date has not been set.

 Article content

-Britain stressed the liberalization will be phased over more than a decade and said that existing lamb quotas are not fully utilized.
+UK-New Zealand trade was worth £2.3 billion pounds ($3.18 billion) last year.
+The agreement signals a return of close trade ties between the nations that were curtailed when Britain joined the then European Economic Community in the 1970s.

+It also aligns with Britain foreign policy push for more influence in the Indo-Pacific to try to moderate China’s global dominance.

-The deal took longer to reach than expected, coming nearly two months after a target date, and was criticized by Britain’s opposition Labour Party as harming farmers and failing to deliver on jobs, exports or economic growth.
+The deal took longer than expected to reach, coming nearly two months after a target date.
+Britain’s opposition Labour Party criticized it, saying it harmed farmers and failed to deliver on jobs, exports or economic growth.

 However, ministers see it as another stepping stone toward joining the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) – an 11-country bloc including Australia, Singapore and Mexico.